jasonhilder/jasonhilder/README.md

 - Rust.
 - Golang.
 - General Web Stack HTML, CSS and PHP.
-- The Cesspool that is Javascript/Typescript.
+- The blackhole that is Javascript/Typescript.
 - Random Bash Scripts that should not see the light of day.